 Myth #4: Magnesium Stearate does NOT impact the bioavailability or absorption of the nutrients it is formulated with.

-Even the most passionate supporters of magnesium stearate will agree that magnesium stearate has been clinically shown to delay the dissolution of active ingredients.
-This delay does impact the availability of the active ingredient to the body or, as it is commonly called, its “bioavailability.”
+Even the most passionate supporters of magnesium stearate will agree that magnesium stearate has been clinically shown to delay the dissolution of the active ingredients that it is mixed with during production.
+This delay can impact the bioavailability of the active ingredient to the body and, consequently, undermine the active ingredients' therapeutic benefits.

-In other words, the reason manufacturers use stearic acid [or magnesium stearate] is not because it is cheap and helps them make more money, but because it is in the best interests of the consumer.
-Which consumer would object to a little “value-added” fatty acid in every capsule?
-The sarcasm and snarkiness aside, there is no denying the absurdity of this myth:
+If we understand this correctly, the reason manufacturers use stearic acid [or magnesium stearate] is not because it is cheap and helps them make more money, but because it is in the best interests of the consumer.
+And which consumer would say no to a little “value-added” fatty acid in every capsule, right?
+Even putting aside the sarcasm, there is no denying the absurdity of this myth:

-- While it is true that dietary stearic acid is primarily converted into oleic acid, the study (Emken, 1994) that is often cited to support this examined the metabolism of dietary stearic acid or the stearic acid that naturally occurs in certain foods (e.g. milk, grapeseed oil, olive oil).
-Results or conclusions from that study cannot and should not be used to defend the inclusion of stearic acid that has been refined, bleached, and deodorized into a form that looks nothing like how stearic acid occurs in nature.
+- While it is true that dietary stearic acid is primarily converted into oleic acid, which offers some health benefits, the study (Emken, 1994) that is often cited to support this examined the metabolism of dietary stearic acid or the stearic acid that naturally occurs in certain foods (e.g. milk, grapeseed oil, olive oil).
+Results or conclusions from that study cannot and should not be extrapolated to stearic acid that has been refined, bleached, and deodorized into a form that looks nothing like how stearic acid occurs in nature.

 - Stearic acid rarely occurs by itself in nature.
 It is always in the presence of other fatty acids (e.g. palmitic acid, palmitoleic acid) - and we do not know if, and to what extent, the presence of these other fatty acids influences the metabolism of oleic acid in the body.